Hank Williams III: Recordings for Curb Records (1996–2010)

-Independent releases (2011–2014)
+Independent releases (2011–present)

-On June 23, 2011, Williams' personal Facebook revealed that he would be releasing four new CDs on September 6, 2011.
-It said to expect country, doom-rock, and speed metal with cattle callin' on the releases.
-Entitled Ghost to a Ghost/Gutter Town (a 2-disc country record with some ambient and folk influences), 3 Bar Ranch Cattle Callin (a metal record in the newly anointed cattle core genre) and Attention Deficit Domination (a doom-rock record), these new albums were released on Williams's own record label Hank3 Records through Megaforce Records, and feature guest appearances by Tom Waits, Les Claypool (Primus), Alan King (Hellstomper), Ray Lawrence Jr., Troy Medlin (Sourvein), Dave Sherman (Earthride) and Williams' dog, Trooper.
+Williams released four new CDs in September 2011.
+Ghost to a Ghost/Gutter Town (a 2-disc country record with some ambient and folk influences), 3 Bar Ranch Cattle Callin' (a metal record in the newly anointed cattle core genre) and Attention Deficit Domination (a doom-rock record), were released under his label Hank3 Records through Megaforce Records, and featured guest appearances by Tom Waits, Les Claypool (Primus), Alan King (Hellstomper), Ray Lawrence Jr., Troy Medlin (Sourvein), Dave Sherman (Earthride) and Williams' dog, Trooper.

-On March 4, 2013, Williams's web site announced that he is working on two new albums.
-It has been confirmed that there are at least 25 new songs.
-On May 3, 2013, Williams released the names of two new albums: a country album Brothers of the 4×4 and punk album A Fiendish Threat, under the band name "3".
+In 2013, Williams two new albums: a country album Brothers of the 4×4 and punk album A Fiendish Threat, under the band name "3".

-On January 1, 2013, Williams' new side project was announced, as well as the release of two new videos; one for Brothers of the 4x4, the other for A Fiendish Threat.
-The albums were released in the fall of 2013.

-On July 6, 2018, Williams was featured on DevilDriver's cover of his song "Country Heroes", which appears on their album Outlaws 'til the End: Vol. 1.
-On May 24, 2021 he released a cover of the David Allan Coe song "You Never Even Called Me By My Name" on his YouTube channel.
+In 2018, Williams was featured on DevilDriver's cover of his song "Country Heroes", which appears on their album Outlaws 'til the End: Vol. 1.
+In 2021, he released a cover of the David Allan Coe song "You Never Even Called Me By My Name" on his YouTube channel.
+In 2024, he and David Allan Coe collaborated with Hardy on Hardy's song "Live Forever".

-In 2021, Williams' son, Coleman Finchum, changed his last name to Williams began recording and releasing music under the moniker "IV".
-He formed a band known as "IV and the Strange Band".
-Their debut album, Southern Circus, was released in June 2022.

-On September 18, 2022, he released a number of new songs on his YouTube channel.
+Despite being largely inactive from the music industry since 2013, Williams' social media profiles are still sporadically active as of 2025.